 The writing is awash with corny generalisations about women: “Bad girls in Paris / Independent ones with money / Crazy ones who want to party / Some want to stay at home.”
 Why Don’t We act like they have women all figured out.
 A bit rich considering they’ve only been on solids since the year 2000.

 One Direction at least had the good sense to aim their songs squarely at one girl; an all-size-fits composite for their doe-eyed fan girls to step into (“You’ve got that one thing”).
 This “I want ’em all” shtick just doesn’t land well.

 Nor does their longstanding relationship with bro-douche vlogger Logan Paul.
 Their collab ‘Help Me Help You’ is dedicated to women’s inability to choose clothes and their general self-obsession; a phenomena I am yet to experience.

 Elsewhere it is more obvious that WDW are onto something.
 They retain the core DNA of 1D; bland, likeable and completely benign.
 They also have a demonstrable knack for harmonising.

 To their credit, WDW’s music does at least hint at what sort of music they enjoy.
 Whereas early One Direction songs lacked any sense of style besides bland bubblegum pop, debut single ‘Taking You’ offers slick electronic grooves and appealing R&B phrasing.
 ‘Something Different’ is inherently basic and lacking in substance, but nonetheless should have been a huge hit owing to the excellent delivery.

 Why Don’t We may not exactly be poised to revolutionise pop music.
-In fact their loftiest ambition is to follow in the footsteps of one of the most artistically bankrupt groups in recent memory.
-However I suspect we’ll be hearing more from Why Don’t We soon enough.
+In fact, their loftiest ambition is to follow in the footsteps of one of the most artistically bankrupt groups in recent memory.
+However I suspect we’ll certainly be hearing more from Why Don’t We soon enough.